 1 — Employee Net Promoter Score

 Let’s start with one of my favorite Employee Engagement KPIs.
-The Net Promoter Score (NPS) describes how likely an employee is to recommend the company as a place to work.
+The Net Promoter Score (NPS) describes how likely an employee recommend the company as a place to work.
 The KPIs originated in marketing.
-However, I consider it as immensely powerful.
+However, I consider it immensely powerful.

-However, there’s a small negative aspect.
+However, there’s a minor negative aspect.
 Collecting the data for this KPI requires some effort (e. g. employee survey).
 Therefore, you can update the KPIs only once or twice a year.

 2 — Turnover Rate